gtk-rs/gtk4-rs/book/src/css.md

 We can make our CSS rules as specific as we want them to be.
 Even targeting nodes deep within the inheritance tree is not a problem anymore.

-In the following chapter, we will learn how to include CSS files, icons and basically everything that our app needs during runtime in a binary bundle.
+In the following chapter we will learn how to make a binary bundle with CSS files, icons and any other resources that our app might need at runtime.